hyperledger/fabric/docs/source/raft_configuration.md

 After it has successfully done so, the channel configuration can be updated to include the endpoint of the new Raft orderer.

-To remove an ordering node from the consenter set of a channel, use the `osnadmin channel remove` command to remove its endpoint and certificates from the channel.
+To remove an ordering node from the consenter set of a channel, use a channel config update transaction to remove its endpoint and certificates from the channel.
 For more information, check out [Add or remove orderers from existing channels](./create_channel/create_channel_participation.html#add-or-remove-orderers-from-existing-channels).

 Once an ordering node is removed from the channel, the other ordering nodes stop communicating with the removed orderer in the context of the removed channel.
 They might still be communicating on other channels.